ddemidov/vexcl/README.md

 vex::vector<double> z = y(1);
 ```

-Sometimes operations with multicomponent vector cannot be expressed in simple
+Sometimes operations with multicomponent vector cannot be expressed with simple
-erithmetic expressions.
+arithmetic operations.
 Imagine that you need to solve the following system of
 ordinary differential equations:
 ```
 dx/dt = x + y;